Prag8855/aab/content/guides/ottonova-review.md

 You should...

-1. Understand [how to choose health insurance](/guides/german-health-insurance), and [which health insurance you need for your residence permit](/guides/german-visa-health-insurance).
-Use my [health insurance picker](/tools/health-insurance-calculator) to know your options are.
+1. Understand [how to choose health insurance](/guides/german-health-insurance), and [which health insurance you need for your residence permit](/guides/german-health-insurance/for-a-visa-application).
+Use my [health insurance picker](/tools/health-insurance-calculator) to know your options.
 2. [Talk to a health insurance broker](/guides/german-health-insurance#insurance-brokers), who will help you choose the best option for *your* situation.
 Their help is free.
 If Ottonova is the best insurance for you, they will tell you.
 3. If it still makes sense, [get a quote from Ottonova](/out/ottonova), and decide if it works for you.